 Definition \ref{def:architecture} defines an NMC architecture in a generic manner, however we can further distinguish an ideal NMC architecture from those that are practically realizable.
 This is useful because while the ideal NMC architecture is a useful strawman of sorts, we can explore the computational advantages of an ideal NMC approach and then back off of those with the costs (and benefits) of backing away from this ideal architecture to a practical approach.

 Our definition of an ideal NMC architecture relates to the parallel structure of the architecture itself.
 Like the brain, every neuron in an ideal NMC system would be physically distinct from every other neuron and every synaptic connection would similarly exist physically distinct from all others (i.e., point to point connectivity).
 In contrast, today's NMC architectures leverage a conventional-like hierarchy of processing elements and network routing.
-For example, Intel Loihi cores have local memory that stores the state variables of many neurons and their associated synapses and leverage specialized circuitry to rapidly update those neurons' states.
+For example, Intel Loihi cores have local memory that stores the state variables of many neurons and their associated synapses and leverage specialized circuitry to rapidly update those neurons' states \cite{davies2018loihi}.
 In effect, below the core level the architecture itself is not neuromorphic as much as it is a highly-specialized RISC stored program architecture.
 From an algorithm perspective it does not strictly matter that at the lowest level an NMC architecture has cores that are shared by many neurons; but this distinction from the ideal architecture does introduce notable savings (e.g., space) and costs (e.g., time, embedding constraints) that we must eventually consider.